SwiftGGTeam/the-swift-programming-language-in-chinese/RevisionHistory/RevisionHistory.rst

             * Updated the discussion in :ref:`Declarations_FunctionsThatNeverReturn`
               to use the new ``Never`` type.

-            * Added discussion of playground literals to the :ref:`Expressions_LiteralExpression` section.
+            * Added information about playground literals to the :ref:`Expressions_LiteralExpression` section.

             * Updated the discussion in the :ref:`Declarations_InOutParameters` section to note that only nonescaping closures can capture in-out parameters.

-            * Updated discussion about default parameters in the :ref:`Functions_DefaultParameterValues` section, now that they can't be reordered in function calls.
+            * Updated the discussion about default parameters in the :ref:`Functions_DefaultParameterValues` section, now that they can't be reordered in function calls.